Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Transport coefficients and

 Before considering the interplay of various micro-physical processes, we first analyze the effect of the acceleration due to small-scale turbulence only.
 For that, we numerically solve the following equation which is similar to Eq.~(\ref{eq:transport}) but without the synchrotron loss, particle escape, and injection,

-with $D_{0}$ being a parameter with which the efficiency of acceleration can be tuned.
+with $D_{0}$ being a parameter with which the efficiency of acceleration can be tuned {, $\int_{-1}^{1}D_{\gamma\gamma}\,d\mu = D_{0}\gamma^{-2/3}$.
+The value of $D_{0}$ can be determined from the dependence of the momentum diffusion coefficients on $\gamma$ as shown in Figs.~\ref{fig:diff_gamm}, \ref{fig:anisotropic_dgammagamma}, and observed to vary between $10^{-2}-10^{-5}$ for various parameter values typically observed in astrophysical systems.}

 The numerical solution of Eq.~(\ref{eq:acceleration}) for different times and different $D_{0}$ values are shown in Fig.~\ref{fig:acceleration}.
-Further the choice of the values for $D_{0}$ is motivated by considering the fitted form for $\xi$ with $\sigma=5$, $\beta=0.09$ and $m'=100$, $\xi\approx0.047\gamma^{-2/3}$, which results in a $D_{0}$ value of $\approx 10^{8}$ with a mean field of $10\,\mu$G. An arbitrary Gaussian with $10^{4}$ and $10^{2}$ as mean and standard deviation respectively, has been considered as the initial distribution (shown by a black dashed curve).
-With time all the plots show the spreading of the initial distribution owing to the momentum diffusion and acceleration due to small-scale turbulence.
+An arbitrary Gaussian with $10^{4}$ and $10^{2}$ as mean and standard deviation respectively, has been considered as the initial distribution (shown by a black dashed curve). {Owing to the lower efficiency of the turbulent acceleration process due to small-scale fluctuations, we choose a larger final time ($\sim 100$\,kyr) to demonstrate sufficient acceleration of the initial Gaussian profile.} With time all the plots show the spreading of the initial distribution owing to the momentum diffusion and acceleration due to small-scale turbulence.
 However, the spreading of the initial distribution function is not uniform, the low energy part spreads faster than the high energy.
 Such an acceleration can be analyzed by observing the dependency of the acceleration timescale, $\tau_{acc}$, on $\gamma$, which is $\tau_{acc}\sim \gamma^2/D\propto\gamma^{8/3}/D_{0}$ from Eq.~(\ref{eq:acceleration}).
 It clearly shows that the timescale of acceleration is smaller for smaller $\gamma$, which explains the faster acceleration in the low energy part.
 The acceleration timescale also inversely depends on the choice of $D_{0}$, which is why we observe faster acceleration for higher values of $D_{0}$.

 After analyzing various aspects and features of stochastic acceleration due to small-scale turbulence we now proceed to analyze the interplay of different micro-physical processes with this acceleration.
 To explore the combined effect of different processes on the distribution function, we numerically solve Eq.~(\ref{eq:transport}) with the above-mentioned algorithm by incorporating different processes gradually.